wpclevel/documentation/edit-a-menu-item.md

 ![start editing a menu item]({{ '/assets/images/start-editing-a-menu-item.webp' | absolute_url }})

-Then, click on the **Settings icon** at the bottom left (bottom right for RTL languages) to access editor controls and start editing.
+Then, click on the **Settings icon** at the bottom left (bottom right for RTL languages) to access menu item settings and start editing.

 ![menu item edit screen]({{ '/assets/images/menu-item-edit-screen.png' | absolute_url }})